United States

 • Supplies needed – pencil and eraser

-Middle School Division (7th and 8th grade) – 40 questions, 35 minute time limit
+7th Grade and 8th Grade Divisions – 40 questions, 35 minute time limit

-Upper Elementary Division (5th and 6th grade) – 35 questions, 30 minute time limit
+5th Grade and 6th Grade Divisions – 35 questions, 30 minute time limit

-Lower Elementary Division (4th grade and below) – 30 questions, 25 minute time limit
+4th Grade and 3rd Grade & Younger Divisions – 30 questions, 25 minute time limit

 The Multiple Choice Examination will consist of between 30 and 40 questions covering multiple aspects of geography.
 A majority of the questions will be in sets of 5 to 10 questions devoted to various geography topics.
 The final 15 questions will be based on visual stimuli, and may include maps, charts, graphs or diagrams.